 In the guide below, we list and explain potential sustainability tips for students.

-These tips might be applicable to school students, college and university students, and also other types of students engaging in different types of study.
+These tips might be applicable to school students, college and university students, and also students engaging in other types of study.

 1. Minimize Food Waste

-For students bringing their food (like snacks, lunch, etc) to school or campus, they might be mindful of making sure to eat it, and not waste it.
+For students bringing their food (like snacks, lunch, etc) to school or campus, they might be mindful of making sure to eat it, and not throw it out or waste it.

 Making sure to eat packed food minimizes food waste.